l50/unm_ismart_presentation/3_vulnerable_targets.md

 ![](images/regex_search.png)

-Regular expressions are outside of the scope of this talk, but you should really learn them.
+Regular expressions are outside of the scope of this talk, but you should learn them.
 This particular one tells us to search for strings that match `"/oneormorewordcharacters`.
 It should be noted that in a regular expression you need to escape forward slashes (`/`), so that's what the `\/` is about.

 This resulted in one javascript file being singled out, `main-es2018.js`.

-We can look closer by clicking the name of the file in the left hand menu and then clicking `{}` for pretty print.
+We can look closer by clicking the name of the file in the left-hand menu and then clicking `{}` for pretty print.
 Alternatively, you can also click the **Pretty-print** button when prompted to achieve the same thing:

 ![](pp.png)